Voilett-Roze/asus/Installing-Tailscale-through-Entware.md

 ### 4. Configure tailscale as an exit node and subnet router
 This is a one-time task.
 If your LAN uses a different IP address or subnet mask change the command below to match your system.

-Once you get the authentication URL paste it into a browser and connect the device using your tailscale account.
+Copy your unique authentication URL and paste it into a browser.
+Connect the device using your tailscale account.
 Find your router's name in the Tailscale Machines list, click on `...`/`Edit route settings...` and enable Subnet routes and Exit node.

 Return to your terminal session and you should see the "Success" message.